 If you didn’t post your dish, then was your meal even worth it?
 That’s the mindset of a growing number of social media–minded foodies, who are always seeking the newest, hottest, most outlandish items to post on their blogs and social accounts.

-Social media has transformed the novelty item of local cafes into international food crazes, from the #cronut to the #rainbowbagel to insane #freakshake.
-So, having at least one highly Instagrammable item on the menu creates social interest and positions your business as an experiential dining destination.
+From the #cronut to the #rainbowbagel to insane #blacktap sundaes, having at least one highly Instagrammable item on the menu creates social interest and positions your business as an experiential dining destination.

-Whether you want to open a burger joint or a French bistro (even the humble steak frites can be made Instagram-worthy), think about creating a buzzworthy dish that draws in customers (in addition to a menu that keeps them coming back for more).
+Whether you want to open a burger joint or a French bistro, think about creating a buzzworthy dish that draws in customers (in addition to a menu that keeps them coming back for more).

 Offering produce and proteins from nearby farms is nothing new, but what about a restaurant where not only the ingredients are sourced locally but also the origins of the menu items?

-Sometimes unlikely combinations make for the best pairings.
+Sometimes unlikely combinations make for the best pairings (ahem, peanut butter and jelly).
 The same can be said for restaurants that team up with seemingly disparate businesses.

 Consider combining a coffee shop or cafe with another business within the same space, like Three Seat Espresso & Barber in New York, a cafe with — you guessed it — a three-seat barbershop.
-Other business ideas to combine with a coffee shop are clothing boutiques, bookstores, dry cleaners and hairdressers.
+Other business ideas to combine with a coffee shop are clothing boutique, bookstore, dry cleaners, and nail salon.

-Diners might appreciate industrial chic design elements like Edison bulbs, reclaimed wood and subway tiles, but that won’t get them clamouring for a reservation.
+Diners might appreciate industrial chic design elements like Edison bulbs, reclaimed wood, and subway tiles, but that won’t get them clamoring for a reservation.

-For the same reason that foodies seek outlandish, unicorn-themed dishes, they want to visit restaurants with bold, post-worthy decor, which can range from the pink 70s themed Sketch London to the must-Instagram-immediately addition of a “Press Here for Champagne” button at Bob Bob Ricard.
+For the same reason that foodies seek outlandish, unicorn-themed dishes, they want to visit restaurants with bold, post-worthy decor, which can range from the patterned tile floor at Media Noche in San Franciscoy (great for shoe shots) to the all-millennial-pink Pietro Nolita in New York.

 Obviously, the menu has to be strong enough to bring back repeat customers, but selfie-friendly design can get customers in the door.

-Fans relish the opportunity to talk about their favourite show or movie with each other.
+Fans relish the opportunity to talk about their favorite show or movie with each other.
 And for restaurant owners, it’s a great opportunity to experiment with menu items before launching a more permanent establishment.
-(Just make sure that if you’re interested in a pop-culture-themed restaurant, you get clearance from the original makers.)
+(Be sure that if you’re interested in a pop-culture-themed restaurant, you get clearance from the original makers.)

 As the food truck craze has transitioned from trend to movement, diners’ tastes for global cuisine and experimental concepts has grown.
 Tap into that appetite by opening an indoor market featuring a rotating roster of local food trucks.